janakj/sensql/emulator/README.md

 # IoT Devices Emulator
 IoT Devices Emulator for SenSQL research project
 # Description
+Why: In order to evaluate Presto, distributed SQL query engine, we needed to have databases with spatiotemporal sensor data
+<br>How: We achieved it by simulating the data in Python, publishing and subscribing to topics in MQTT, and populating PostgreSQL databases
+<br>What: Developed two programs in Python: publisher.py and subscriber.py.

 ## Publisher
 Publisher script emulates IoT devices and posts data to MQTT topics.
 <br><br> User inputs: